Alan Mak (politician)

 Alan Mak (born 19 November 1983) is a British Conservative Party politician who has been the Member of Parliament (MP) for Havant since 2015.
-He recently served as the Shadow Secretary of State for Science, Innovation and Technology from November 2024 until July 2025. and He served as Parliamentary Under-Secretary of State for Industry and Economic Security and Parliamentary Under-Secretary of State for the Investment Security Unit from March to July 2024.
+He recently served as the Shadow Secretary of State for Science, Innovation and Technology from November 2024 until July 2025 and as Parliamentary Under-Secretary of State for Industry and Economic Security and Parliamentary Under-Secretary of State for the Investment Security Unit from March to July 2024.

 Mak was previously Exchequer Secretary to the Treasury from July to September 2022.
 He also served as a Lord Commissioner of the Treasury from April 2021 to July 2022.

 Early life and career

-Alan Mak was born on 19 November 1983 in York to Chinese parents of Cantonese descent who were born in Guangdong that were settled in Hong Kong before moving to England, where they owned a Chinese food take-away.
+Alan Mak was born on 19 November 1983 in York to Chinese parents of Cantonese descent who were born in Guangdong and were settled in Hong Kong before moving to England, where they owned a Chinese food take-away.
 He attended Queen Anne Comprehensive School, York until the age of 13, before gaining an assisted place to attend the private St Peter's School, York.
-He then read law at Peterhouse, Cambridge, where he won the ECS Wade Prize for Administrative Law.
-Mak then completed a post-graduate law & business diploma in Oxford, where he was a runner-up for the Oxford Leadership Prize.
+He read law at Peterhouse, Cambridge, where he won the ECS Wade Prize for Administrative Law.
+Mak then completed a post-graduate law and business diploma at the University of Oxford.

 After graduation, Mak practised as a solicitor with Clifford Chance.
 He was named Graduate of the Year by Realworld in 2005.
 In 2010, he was recognised with the award for Young City Lawyer of the year in Square Mile magazine's 30 under 30 awards in 2010.

-For over five years, Mak served as Trustee and later President of the child hunger and poverty charity Magic Breakfast.
+For over five years, Mak was trustee and later president of the child hunger and poverty charity Magic Breakfast.
 While he was serving as a Trustee, Magic Breakfast was awarded a Big Society Award in 2011 by Prime Minister David Cameron.
 In recognition of his work with the charity, he was selected to carry the Olympic Torch on 20 June 2012, in the town of Bedale as part of the 2012 Summer Olympics torch relay.